 - One in four people aged 55-64 are physically inactive, meaning they do less than 30 minutes of physical activity a week.
 This proportion increases with age and is higher among people living in the most deprived neighbourhoods.

 - Overall, rates of smoking are falling.
-But the proportion of adults drinking at higher or increased risk of harm peaks among people in their 50s and 60s, and may be rising.
+But the proportion of adults drinking at higher or increased risk of harm peaks among people in their 50s and 60s.

 - The proportion of people with a weight status that classes them as overweight or obese has increased over time in every age group over 45.